Courteous Motorists Accept Responsibility for your Safety When Waiving-On

 Our lawyers understand the law

 If you or someone you know has been involved in an accident as a pedestrian, bicyclist, or while driving an automobile, motorcycle or truck, an experienced personal injury lawyer will investigate and sort out the facts of the case.
-The personal injury law firm of Ward & Ward has over eighty years of combined experience in personal injury law.
+A personal injury lawyer in Indianapolis, IN of Ward & Ward Law Firm has over eighty years of combined experience in personal injury law.
 Call Charlie Ward for a FREE consultation or visit our website at www.wardlawfirm.com.
 We are here to help you 24 hours a day.
 Charlie Ward 317-639-9501 www.wardlawfirm.com